 While city officials are encouraging people to get out, they say that you should choose a park within walking distance if possible.

-"What we're asking everyone to do during this health emergency is to limit your trip as much as possible," said Tamara Barak Aparton, spokesperson for San Francisco Recreation and Parks.
+"What we're asking everyone to do during this health emergency is to limit your trip as much as possible," said Tamara Barak Aparton, spokesperson for the San Francisco Recreation and Parks Department.
 "So it's fine to go outside.
 Good, even, to get a little exercise.
 And San Franciscans are very lucky because in this city, everyone lives within a 10-minute walk to a park."

 Barak Aparton said park rangers are out at various sites, but are focused on education rather than enforcement.